 - Use animation to illustrate complex topics.
 Including a moving graphic – rather than simply a static one – can do a convincing job of showing how a mechanism or action functions.
 To be as accessible as possible, make sure you include a visual description with your script.

 - Include interactive content (e.g., quizzes).
 Watching a video is frequently a passive experience for a student.
 Consider including a quick quiz for students in the middle or at the end of the video.
 This step can help students assess their comprehension of the video content quickly and receive immediate feedback.
-Even including a button where students have to click “next” to see the next part of a video sequence is a useful way to keep students actively engaged in the video process.
+Even including a button where students have to click “next” to see the next part of a video sequence helps keep students actively engaged in the video process.
 There are a lot of tools to help you create interactive video content.

 Accessibility pertains to how users with differences access electronic content.
-Web content should be designed so that it is compatible with assistive technology.
-As it relates to our video content, we are primarily concerned with making sure that videos have synchronized closed captions (transcripts are not enough) and audio descriptions.
+Design web content so that it is compatible with assistive technology.
+As it relates to our video content, we are primarily concerned with ensuring that videos have synchronized closed captions (transcripts are not enough) and audio descriptions.

-Before you use a tool to record and publish video, take some time to learn about the available accessibility features.
-This applies to any third-party applications that are used to add interactive elements to video as well.
+Before you use a tool to record and publish a video, take some time to learn about the available accessibility features.
+This step applies to any third-party applications used to add interactive elements to video as well.

-Closed captioning is text that synchronously reflects a video’s audio track.
-Any words spoken in a video should be included in a video’s closed captions.
+Closed captioning is a text that synchronously reflects a video’s audio track.
+Captioning should include any words spoken in a video in a video’s closed captions.
 If your institution does not provide a captioning service for videos, sites such as YouTube can be used to add captions to videos.
-If you use the automatic captioning available in YouTube, take the time to edit the captions for accuracy.
+If you use the automatic captioning available on YouTube, take the time to edit the captions for accuracy.

 Audio (Video) Descriptions

-Audio description is an audio track that attempts to describe the visual aspects of a video (what is happening on screen).
-There are currently no free tools available to automatically generate audio descriptions.
-YouTube does not currently support an additional track for audio descriptions.
+Audio description is an audio track that attempts to describe the visual aspects (what is happening on screen).
+There are currently no free tools available to generate audio descriptions automatically.
+YouTube does not yet support an additional track for audio descriptions.